The Language of Generalization: General Discussion

-Perhaps the most surprising aspect of the language of generalization is how difficult it is to formalize, given how common it is in child-directed and child-produced speech (Gelman, Coley, Rosengren, Hartman, \& Pappas, 1998; Gelman, Taylor, Nguyen, Leaper, \& Bigler, 2004).
-Generics are often contrasted with quantifier language (e.g., \enquote{some}, \enquote{most}, \enquote{all}, \ldots{}), which is more difficult for young children to acquire (Brandone, Gelman, \& Hedglen, 2014; Gelman, Leslie, Was, \& Koch, 2015), but easier to formalize.
-The assumed complexity of a formal theory of generics and the simplicity with which young children acquire generics has led some to conclude that the normal tools for describing the semantics of quantified utterances (e.g., a truth-functional threshold) are inappropriate for generics (Leslie, 2008).
+Perhaps the most surprising aspect of the language of generalization is how difficult it is to formalize, given how common it is in child-directed and child-produced speech (Gelman, Coley, Rosengren, Hartman, \& Pappas, 1998; Gelman et al., 2004).
+Generics are often contrasted with quantifier language (e.g., \enquote{some}, \enquote{most}, \enquote{all}), whose truth conditions are easy to formalize but which pose difficulty for young children to acquire (Brandone, Gelman, \& Hedglen, 2014; Gelman et al., 2015).
+Leslie (2008) argues that the necessary complexity of a formal account of generics and the simplicity with which young children acquire generics imply that the normal tools for describing the semantics of quantified utterances (i.e., a truth-functional threshold) are inappropriate for generics.\footnote{This argument is a purely semantic argument which ignores evidence that children's difficulty with quantifiers stems from pragmatic issues (Musolino \& Lidz, 2006).}